 If you don’t honestly “tell” what you know, regardless of what your customer wants, thinks, or sometimes, like bridezilla, demands!…then, you’re setting yourself and your team up for failure.

 For examples of what I mean, let’s start with bride type A—an overly demanding detailed scheduler who requires you spend a billion hours going over and over the same things.

 The thing is, this bride type A presents the very same problem as bride type Z—the constant detail changer always with last minute and late revisions.

 My easy solution is what I call a “Chicken Fee.”
 This means building in enough budget to make my insanity, and all the running around like a chicken I have to do for these kinds of clients, worth my while.

 I’ll happily play the chicken game if they happily pay.
 Most of the time, they do so with no trouble at all.

-See, I want customers who know what they want and like, and are in-the-know.
-I know I can meet the challenge every time and make them happy.
+See, I want customers who know what they want and like and are in-the-know about products and services.
+This way, I know I can meet the challenge every time.
+And make them happy.
 I’m detailed oriented too, and if you’re picky, then, we’re on the same page.

 But, you can’t always solve client issues that easily.

 Take the T bride type and her sister, corporate frazzled freak.
 These customers are frustrating because they want to organize and time tape you up like a mummy.It’s your job to educate the client so you can be sure to meet or exceed expectations and not fall short.Click To Tweet